-Inclement winter weather can affect any move, through either damage to belongings or delays.
-Since many truck trailers do not have climate-control systems, temperatures inside the container may be at or below the outdoor temperatures.
-It’s important not to pack any liquid, which can freeze, or other materials that can be altered and damaged by dropping temperatures.
-Snow, sleet, and wind storms and other winter elements cause chaos for transport routes, meaning your winter move could face gaps.
-It’s essential to be versatile, also to plan accordingly by having accommodations ready should your delivery date change.
+Our truck trailers don’t have climate-control systems.
+Temperatures inside the container may be at or below the outdoor temperatures.
+For this reason, it’s important not to pack any liquids that can freeze, or other materials that can be altered and damaged by dropping temperatures.
+Snow, sleet, and wind storms and other winter elements cause chaos for transport routes, meaning your winter move could face unforeseen challenges.

 Be sure that the new house is ready for the move before you head over with your belongings.
 Verify that lights and plumbing are operating.
 Make sure the heat will work as well, or bring space heaters.

-If your living space opens up to the outdoors, it is a huge waste of electricity to try to keep the place warm while people walk in and out of your apartment or home all day.
+If your living space opens up to the outdoors, you should consider turning your heat off.
+It can be a huge waste of electricity to try to keep the place warm while people walk in and out of your apartment or home all day.
 Instead, close the door to your bathroom and keep it warm with a small space heater.
 It will be a luxurious experience.